tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

 ## Notes on Python Interface in 3D Slicer..

 Scripted modules use Python interface in 3D Slicer.
-Users can directory interact with the Python interface through "Python Interactor," which is a convinient way to test part of their codes interactively.
+Users can directory interact with the Python interface through "Python Interactor," which is a convenient way to test part of their codes interactively.
 [Script Repository](https://slicer.readthedocs.io/en/latest/developer_guide/script_repository.html) provides various code snippets to demonstrate how to call Slicer API through the Python interface.

 ## Goal of Our Custom Module - "Proximity Warning"